 - Hover Skirt – to convert any flat platform into a hovercraft/board.
 This hover skirt is modular enough to wrap onto a range of sizes that make it easy to install and use.

-- Tricle – a portable water filter is designed which is handy, easy to use, cheap and comes with cartridges which could be replaced with naturally available materials
+- Trickle – a portable water filter which is handy, easy to use, cheap and comes with cartridges which could be replaced with naturally available materials

 - Alternate Energy Generator - captures physical movements in the house to harness it in the form of usable energy